WWE Most Wanted Treasures and Stone Cold Takes on America ratings - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--Sunday’s WWE Most Wanted Treasures produced 383,000 viewers for A&E and finished 38th in the cable ratings with a 0.11 rating.
-The show focused on DX memorabilia.
+-Sunday’s WWE Most Wanted Treasures produced 394,000 viewers for A&E and finished 23rd in the cable ratings with a 0.14 rating.
+The show focused on Randy Savage memorabilia.

-Powell’s POV: Both shows were down from last week’s season premiere of Most Wanted Treasures and the series premiere of Stone Cold Takes on America.
-Last week’s WWE Most Wanted Treasures delivered 426,000 viewers and a 0.16 rating, while the premiere of “Stone Cold Takes on America” finished with 339,000 viewers and a 0.10 rating.
-Next week’s Most Wanted Treasures features Randy Savage memorabilia.
+Powell’s POV: Last week’s WWE Most Wanted Treasures delivered 383,000 viewers and a 0.11 rating, while last week’s “Stone Cold Takes on America” finished with 282,000 viewers and a 0.09 rating.
+Next week’s Most Wanted Treasures features Bret Hart and his memorabilia.

 Be the first to comment